fugudesign/maintenance-switch/readme.txt

 A .maintenance file is generated and copied to the Wordpress installation folder when turning on the maintenance mode.
 A maintenance.php file is generated and added to the wp-content folder for custom HTML code.

+**Your custom maintenance page will also be active during the core, plugins and themes updates.**

-The option page allows to set which roles can bypass the maintenance mode on the frontend.
+* The option page allows to set which roles can bypass the maintenance mode on the frontend.

-The option page allows to set the entire HTML code used for the maintenance page.
+* The option page allows to set the entire HTML code used for the maintenance page.

-The option page allows to enable the theme file support, so you can create in each your themes a maintenance.php file to customize the maintenance page.
+* The option page allows to enable the theme file support, so you can create in each your themes a maintenance.php file to customize the maintenance page.

 == Installation ==